How do I re-create a terminated EC2 instance?

 As part of an Amazon EC2 instance termination, the data on any instance store volumes associated with that instance is deleted.
 By default, the root Amazon Elastic Block Store (Amazon EBS) volume is automatically deleted.

 It's not possible to recover either the original Amazon EC2 instance or any volumes that were deleted as part of the termination process.
-However, there are two methods for re-creating the terminated instance:
+However, you can use the following methods to re-create the terminated instance:

-- Attach an Amazon EBS volume from the terminated instance to another Amazon EC2 instance.
+- Attach an EBS volume from the terminated instance to another EC2 instance.
 You can then access the data contained in those volumes.